zhanh-he/midi-velocity-colorizer/README.md

 <img src="images/p2.png" alt="Diagram of U-Net Architecture" width="50%">

-NOTE: This repo provides supplementary materials for our paper:
+This repo provides supplementary materials for our paper:
 **"Filling MIDI Velocity using U-Net Image Colorizer"** submitted to CMMR2025.

 The code will be further cleaned and finalized.